diogosmferreira/COVID-19/README.md

 The subject of this project is the COVID-19 virus, and it will be analyzed for its evolution around the world between January 2020 and May 2023.

-**NOTE:**
+***Note:**
 The visualizations for this project were performed using the Cufflinks Python library, which allows for the creation of **interactive charts**.
-To view them, you need to download [Jupyter Notebook file](https://github.com/diogosmferreira/COVID-19/blob/main/COVID-19%20Exploratory%20Data%20Analysis%20and%20Visualizations.ipynb) and run the code, or download the [HTML](https://github.com/diogosmferreira/COVID-19/blob/main/COVID-19%20Exploratory%20Data%20Analysis%20and%20Visualizations.html) version.
+To view them, you need to download [Jupyter Notebook file](https://github.com/diogosmferreira/COVID-19/blob/main/COVID-19%20Exploratory%20Data%20Analysis%20and%20Visualizations.ipynb) and run the code, or download the [HTML version](https://github.com/diogosmferreira/COVID-19/blob/main/COVID-19%20Exploratory%20Data%20Analysis%20and%20Visualizations.html).*

 ## Summary